Approach

 Should PE firms govern AI use at portfolio companies?

-- • Zero-retention architecture is non-negotiable for any AI tool that touches deal data or LP information.
+• Any AI tool that touches deal data or LP information must never store your data.
+No exceptions.

-AI governance is a foundational element of responsible AI deployment in investment firms.
-See how it connects to our full High-Stakes AI methodology for investment firms.
+AI governance is the foundation of responsible AI deployment in investment firms.
+See how it fits into our full High-Stakes AI methodology for investment firms.

 Related Articles